50-State Insurance Licensing Compliance Guide

 Licenses must be renewed annually in most cases, but some licenses have biennial or other renewal terms.

-Agency, Brokerage, and Other Insurance Firm Licenses
+Insurance Firm Licenses

 Adjuster - A person or firm that is paid to adjust, investigate, and negotiate claim settlements.
 There are 3 categories of adjusters: company, independent, and public.
 Company adjusters work for insurance companies and investigate claims on behalf of the company.
 Independent adjusters investigate claims on a contractual basis for insurance companies.
 Public adjusters investigate claims on behalf of claimants, usually to determine the amount of money that can be claimed.